-[A] motor vehicle or combination of motor vehicles used in commerce to transport passengers or property if the motor vehicle-
+[[]A] motor vehicle or combination of motor vehicles used in commerce to transport passengers or property if the motor vehicle-

 a.
-Has a gross combination weight rating of 11, 794 kilograms or more (26,001 pounds or more) inclusive of a towed unit(s) with a gross vehicle weight rating of more than 4,536 kilograms (10,000 pounds); or required in 49 C.F.R. § 383.113.
-49 C.F.R. § 383.71.
-The driving skills test must be conducted in a vehicle similar in type to the one the driver will be operating.
-Id.
-A driver applying for a commercial driver's license must:
+Has a gross combination weight rating of 11, 794 kilograms or more (26,001 pounds or more), whichever is greater, inclusive of a towed unit(s) with a gross vehicle weight rating of more than 4,536 kilograms (10,000 pounds), whichever is greater; or

-- 1) certify that the applicant is not subject to any disqualification or driver's license suspension, revocation or cancellation; - 2) certify that the driver does not have a driver's license from more than one state; and - 3) provide a list of all states in which the driver was previously licensed during the preceding ten years.
+- 2) certify that the driver does not have a driver's license from more than one state; and - 3) provide a list of all states in which the driver was previously licensed during the preceding ten years.